tan200224/Health-Policy-Violation-Report-PDF-Generator/README.md

 **What is the Medical Policy Violation Report Generator?**

 The Medical Policy Violation Report Generator is used to help officers in the healthcare field write or produce Policy Violation Reports in a more convenient way.
-The medical professional or medical officers are able to provide the context of the incident, and the Medical Policy Violation Report Generator will be able to analyze that information based on the level of violation and PHI, and it will automatically generate a nice written report in a pdf format
+The medical professional or medical officers are able to provide the context of the incident, and the Medical Policy Violation Report Generator will be able to analyze that information based on the level of violation and PHI, and it will automatically generate a nice written report in a pdf format.

 Time spent: **20** hours spent in total